-- Pass the ELA Grade 11 statewide assessment once implemented - Earn 1 credit in Algebra 2 (must pass statewide assessment) - Earn 1 credit in statistics or an equally rigorous mathematics course - Pass the Biology 1 EOC - Earn 1 credit in chemistry or physics - Earn 1 credit in a course equally rigorous to chemistry or physics - Pass the U.S. History EOC - Earn 2 credits in the same world language - Earn at least 1 credit in Advanced Placement (AP), IB, AICE or a dual enrollment course
+- Earn 1 credit in Algebra 2 (must pass statewide assessment) - Earn 1 credit in statistics or an equally rigorous mathematics course - Pass the Biology 1 EOC - Earn 1 credit in chemistry or physics - Earn 1 credit in a course equally rigorous to chemistry or physics - Pass the U.S. History EOC - Earn 2 credits in the same world language - Earn at least 1 credit in Advanced Placement (AP), IB, AICE or a dual enrollment course

-Attain one or more industry certifications from the list established (per s.
+• Attain one or more industry certifications from the list established (per s.
 1003.492, F.S.)